Yoon-Choi/Pattern-discovery-Datamining/README.md

 # Pattern-discovery-Datamining

- required to implement the Apriori algorithm and apply it to mine frequent itemsets from a real-life data set.
+implement the Apriori algorithm and apply it to mine frequent itemsets from a real-life data set.

 ## Input
 The provided input file ("categories.txt") consists of the category lists of 77,185 places in the US.